facebook/react-native-website/website/versioned_docs/version-0.5/communication-ios.md

 ### Layout of a native component embedded in React Native

 This case is covered in [this article](native-components-ios.md#styles).
-To summarize, as all our native react views are subclasses of `UIView`, most style and size attributes will work like you would expect out of the box.
+To summarize, since all our native react views are subclasses of `UIView`, most style and size attributes will work like you would expect out of the box.

 ### Layout of a React Native component embedded in native